-a.
-1.0 credit courses

 - i.
-Multiply the quality points for each marking period grade by four.
-Compute the sum and divide by eight. - ii.
+1.0 credit courses - a.
+For high school courses taught in middle school, the final assessment will be included in the fourth quarter grades. - b.
 For reporting purposes, the quotient will be converted to a letter grade using the following scale: